ISCHEMIC STROKE / COMPLICATIONS

 Infectious complications

-- urinary tract infections (catheter)
+- urinary tract infections are associated with catheter use

-- catheter-related bloodstream infections (sepsis)
+- catheter-related bloodstream infections (→ sepsis)

 Metabolic disorders